-Consumers increasingly look to be identified beyond demographics and expect a brand’s messaging to be based on a shared group of activities, interests and perspectives that they have in common with fellow brand advocates.
-While it’s not a new term, Tribal Marketing, the practice of identifying consumers as a group based on common collective behaviors rather than demographics, is becoming increasingly popular.
-These customers set themselves apart with a shared way of thinking, common experiences and lifestyle.
+Consumers increasingly look to be identified beyond demographics and expect a brand’s messaging to be based on a shared group of activities, interests, and perspectives that they have in common with fellow brand advocates.
+While it’s not a new term, Tribal Marketing, the practice of identifying consumers as a group based on common collective behaviors rather than demographics, is gaining popularity.
+These customers set themselves apart with a shared way of thinking, common experiences, and lifestyle.

 But How Does a Brand Figure Out What These Commonalties are?